 There are three main platforms from which the Tridium station collects and interfaces with the field devices.
 These devices are:

-- Tridium JACE’s (Java Application Control Engines)- The JACE is capable of being a standalone supervisory device and will host the station and damon processes.
-As of currently the workbench software cannot be embedded in a JACE.
+- Tridium JACE’s (Java Application Control Engines)- The JACE is capable of being a standalone supervisory device and will host the station and daemon processes.
+As of currently, the workbench software cannot be embedded in a JACE.

 Breakout of a Tridium Jace